 Central Park is an American musical Animated Sitcom created by Loren Bouchard, Nora Smith, and Josh Gad.
 The story revolves around the Tillerman family, who lives in the titular park of New York City, and they try to save the park from a business entrepreneur who wants to replace Central Park with a bunch of condos and retail space.

 Originally created for Fox, the project was shelved, then bought by Apple TV+.
 The first season of the series made its debut on May 29, 2020.
-The second season will launch with the first three episodes available to stream on June 25, 2021.
+The first eight episodes of the second season premiered on June 25, 2021.
 The second half of the season aired between March 4 and April 8, 2022.
 A third season premiered on September 9, 2022.
 On December 3, 2023, it was announced that the show had been canceled.

 Central Park provides examples of: